Billing and Coding Guidance to Get Flu-Shot Ready for the 2024-2025 Season

 • Payers have specific timelines for submitting claims.
 Claims filed after this period will be denied.
 Importantly, claims must accurately reflect the actual date the service was provided.

-Leveraging medical billing services can help you optimize reimbursement for administering influenza vaccinations.
-In addition to maintaining current knowledge of the season’s available vaccine products and associated codes, experienced coders at medical billing companies are well-versed in payer policies and documentation requirements.
-This expertise can help ensure claims are submitted accurately and in compliance with payer guidelines.
+Leveraging medical billing services can help you ensure vaccine billing compliance and optimize reimbursement.
+In addition to being familiar with the season’s available vaccine products and associated codes, experts are well-versed in payer policies and documentation requirements, including state-specific flu shot billing requirements.
+This expertise can help ensure flu vaccine billing compliance for the upcoming season.

 Our medical billing and coding services can maximize your reimbursement for flu shots this season!